ofenrohr/ksquares/src/alphaDots/README.md

 * `--dataset-width WIDTH` Board width measured in boxes.
 * `--dataset-height HEIGHT` Board height measured in boxes.
 * `--gpu` Allow the model server to use the GPU.
+* `--report-dir DIRECTORY` Output directory for the report.
+If this option is present, the model evaluation will save a report and quit immediately afterwards.
+* `--analyse-double-dealing` By setting this flag, the Double Dealing analysis module will count the instances of Double dealing that were executed by the models.
+Double Dealing moves by opponent models will not be counted.
+* `--no-quick-start` Disables the quick start functionality.
+By default the model evaluation initializes the board with a few random lines to save time.
+* `--think-time` Sets the time in milliseconds that an AI has to find a move.
+The AlphaZero AI will only honor think times if `--hp-mcts-use-think-time` is set.

 ### Example results